Canyons of The Escalante Llama Trek

 1 least solitude, 5 most solitude

-We rate this Utah llama trek a solitude 3.
-You can expect to see a couple other groups of hikers per day.
+We rate this Utah llama trek a solitude 4.
+You can expect to see a couple other groups of hikers over the duration of the tour.

 UTAH SALES TAX

 Utah is the only state we are based in that charges sales tax to outfitters and guides.
 The sales tax is based on the St. George, UT municipality rates, which are adjusted occasionally but are in the 6-7% range.
-For all of our hiking and backpacking tours that originate from our St. George, Utah base (Utah trips and Death Valley trips), the sales tax will be applied automatically to your payments.
+For all of our hiking and backpacking tours that originate from our St. George, Utah base (Utah, Joshua Tree and Death Valley trips), the sales tax will be applied automatically to your payments.
 Feel free to call us at 1-800-715-HIKE (4453) with any questions!

 Private Rates FOr This Trip

 MINIMUM OF 4 GUESTS

 We require a minimum of 4 guests to confirm this trip.
 If a trip date is not confirmed yet, you can register and will be notified when the trip is officially confirmed.
 We recommend not making final travel arrangements until your trip meets the minimum number of guests and is confirmed.

 In most cases, if a trip does not reach the minimum number of guests, you may choose to transfer to another trip date or another trip, be refunded your payments in full, or you may have the choice to pay a supplemental fee to run the trip with fewer guests.
 We make the final determination for these trips 30-45 days before the departure date.

 Leave a Reply